 LED stands for innovation, malleability, and leadership.
 Based on the principles of the Light Emitting Diode, for it’s innovation in the 21st century, the chemical element of Lead (PB) for it’s strength and malleability, and Leadership.
 All of these principles dictate the foundational format of this company’s artistic purpose, which is to innovate and change the way collaborative arts are perceived and how they influence.
 We are leaders in the progression of not only community-based collaborations, but national ones, as well.

 Born and raised in Boise, Idaho, Edson began her studies at Ballet Idaho, continued her formal training at North Carolina School of the Arts and The Juilliard School, under the direction of the late Benjamin Harkarvy.
-Shen then went onto dance with Trey McIntyre Project, BodyVox, Hubbard Street 2 and Idaho Dance Theatre, having the honor of performing the works of Trey McIntyre, Pina Bausch, Maguy Marin, Angelin Preljocaj, Robert Battle, Johannes Wieland, Alex Ketley and Kate Karpetowska, to name a few.
+She then went onto dance with Trey McIntyre Project, BodyVox, Hubbard Street Dance Chicago and Idaho Dance Theatre, having the honor of performing the works of Trey McIntyre, Pina Bausch, Maguy Marin, Angelin Preljocaj, Robert Battle, Johannes Wieland, Alex Ketley and Kate Karpetowska, to name a few.
 As a choreographer, she has won several fellowships, awards and been commissioned by numerous companies and Universities throughout the nation.
-Edson has recently been selected by Whim W’him, to create work for it’s Choreographic Shindig in 2016.
-She is the recipient of the ICA Performing Arts Fellowship, the Dance Omi International Resident and the University of Kansas’ 2015 Choreographic Fellow.
+She was recently selected by Whim W’him in Seattle, WA to create work for the Choreographic Shindig.
+She is the recipient of the ICA Performing Arts Fellowship, the Dance Omi International Resident, a Level Up Artist of The Dance Gallery Festival and the University of Kansas’ 2015 Choreographic Fellow.
 She is the winner of Northwest Dance Projects’ The Pretty Creatives International Choreography Competition, the recipient of the Audience Favorite Award at Milwaukee Ballet’s International Choreography Competition, Winner of the Grand Prize at the Dance Under the Stars Choreography Competition, winner of Western Michigan Unversity’s Great Works Dance Project and resident Guest Artist at East Carolina University, Peck School of the Arts, Eastern Oregon University and Pacific University.

 Andrew, born in Mason City, Iowa, demonstrated from a very early age an interest in music and the natural talent to pursue a professional career.
 Primarily self-taught, he received some formal training throughout his child hood in piano and percussion.
 However, the bulk of his instruction was acquired from his own volition, ear, and experience.
 In 2000, he moved to Portland where he was the lead singer, songwriter, and creative force for the nationally recognized band, Sons Of Sirens.
 The band had great success and garnered a large Northwest following, performing in venues such as the Roseland Theatre, Crystal Ballroom, and numerous festivals within the region.
 They appeared on MTV2 several times and won a national band competition hosted by the same network.
 The band toured throughout the Northwest and were scheduled to make appearances at The Viper Room in L.A. and preform a showcase of their music to Geffin Records to sign a record deal in 2008.